 Yan (Lucy) Liu

 Yan (Lucy) Liu is an Associate Professor in Marketing and Retailing Studies at the Mays Business School.
 Her research interests are in structural modeling, consumer dynamic choice, brand and product management strategies.
-Her research has been published in Management Science, Journal of Marketing and Quantitative Marketing and Economics.
+Her research has been published in Management Science, Journal of Marketing, Production and Operations Management, Quantitative Marketing and Economics, and Journal of Consumer Psychology.
+She serves as an Associate Editor for Decision Sciences and is on the Editorial Review Board for Journal of the Academy of Marketing Science.
 She has teaching experience in marketing principles, marketing research, and pricing courses at both undergraduate and graduate levels.

 - Woo Jin Choi, Haipeng Chen, Haoying Sun, Yan Liu “Choosing Between High-End and Low-End Products.” (forthcoming, Journal of Consumer Psychology)